chicory root

 Here are some other potential benefits of inulin:

-• Decrease constipation: Studies suggest that those who consume inulin daily have less trouble with constipation.
+• Decreases occasional constipation: Studies suggest that those who consume inulin daily have less trouble with occasional constipation.
 [8]

 • Increase helpful bacteria in the colon: Inulin is a prebiotic, and prebiotics have many potential health benefits, including increasing the amount of calcium and other minerals you absorb from food, supporting a healthy immune system, and relieving intestinal problems.
 [8]